victorbarres/victorbarres.github.io/_posts/2017-01-05-Template-Construction-Grammar.md

 Template Construction Grammar (TCG) is developed as part of an overarching effort to build a system-level neuro-computational model simulating the dynamics at play during language-vision interactions.

-TCG offers a computational framework designed to model the human brain’s capacity to dynamically coordinate two concurrent incremental processes, one generating a message and the other organizing its mapping onto a linguistic form.
+TCG offers a computational framework designed to model the human brain&#8217s capacity to dynamically coordinate two concurrent incremental processes, one generating a message and the other organizing its mapping onto a linguistic form.